 Applications are considered on the basis of the UCAS form.
-Candidates may be interviewed online or in person.
-Strong examination results and interview performance are the main factors in admitting students to our courses.
+Strong examination results are the main factors in admitting students to our courses.
 We consider other information to ensure we admit students with the most outstanding potential.

 This is assessed within a structured framework and includes prior and predicted grades.
 Your referee should give realistic grade predictions for all qualifications that you are currently studying at the top of their reference.
 If you attend a non-UK school or college that does not provide predicted grades your referee should explain this policy within their reference.

-All applicants should be aware that information provided in the personal statement may be used as the basis for further discussion during your interview with an academic member of staff.
+All applicants should be aware that information provided in the personal statement may be used as the basis for further assessment.

 Further information and advice on writing your personal statement and the UCAS application process .